Members Area

 A. Purpose

 The Association for Applied Sport Psychology offers "seed grants" for research projects.
 Grants range from $250 to $5,000, recognizing that the total funds available in one year are $35,000.
-The primary function of these research awards is to provide limited support to early career professionals (pre-tenured faculty) or students for their research endeavors.
-Secondary consideration will be given, pending available funds, for projects from tenured faculty or practitioners for projects that clearly benefit the members of AASP.
+An important function of these research awards is to provide limited support to early career professionals (e.g., within the first five years of current profession as faculty/practitioner) or students for their research endeavors.
+Researchers submitting grant proposals are encouraged to discuss how their project supports early career professionals.

 In general, proposals must:

-• Show potential for contributing to the knowledge base in sport and exercise psychology.
+• Show potential for contributing to the knowledge bases in sport and performance psychology, counseling, and other related fields (e.g., via peer-reviewed publications and AASP conference presentations).

 • Not exceed the stated word limits for each section (see section “C. Application Procedure”).